-- The figures for France refer to the LR results achieved in the second round of the parliamentary elections; the shares of votes obtained by independent rights (1.68%) or by the UDI (ALDE) are not included. - There have been no polls in France on the legislative elections since the last national parliamentary elections, only on European elections - In Belgium, polls are conducted at the regional level.
+The figures for France refer to the LR results achieved in the second round of the parliamentary elections; the shares of votes obtained by independent rights (1.68%) or by the UDI (ALDE) are not included.
+There have been no polls in France on the legislative elections since the last national parliamentary elections, only on European elections

+In Belgium, polls are conducted at the regional level.
 In order to obtain an adequate result at the national level, these results were weighted according to the number of voters (compulsory voting).
 Despite compulsory voting and the relatively similar voter turnout in the various regions, there may be small discrepancies.
 In Belgium, the partner parties CD&V, CSP and CDH only compete on a regional basis, and the results in the individual regions are weighted accordingly.
 The CSP only takes part in European elections.
 In national elections, it is part of the CDH because the Belgian House of Representatives is composed by region (Flanders, Wallonia, Brussels) and not by language community.
 In Luxembourg, the polls are conducted regionally, the results being weighted according to the number of voters (compulsory voting) to calculate the national strength.
-Despite compulsory voting and the relatively similar voter turnout in the various regions, small deviations may occur. - In Portugal, a PSD and CDS-PP electoral alliance was formed in the last national elections, so both values of the PSD are not comparable with the result of the parliamentary elections.
+Despite compulsory voting and the relatively similar voter turnout in the various may occur.